Bhupesh-V/30-seconds-of-cpp/CONTRIBUTING.md

 ---

 # Style Guide
-Follow this style guide to add sample programs.
+Follow this style guide to add sample programs:

 1. Naming Style:
     Name your program just the same as listed in the header.md file